vyperlang/vyper/docs/types.rst

 ------

 Mapping types are declared as ``map(_KeyType, _ValueType)``.
 Here ``_KeyType`` can be any base or bytes type.
-Mappings, contract or structs are not support as key types.
+Mappings, interfaces or structs are not support as key types.
 ``_ValueType`` can actually be any type, including mappings.

 **Example:**